 Your class fees cover all Monday, Tuesday or Friday lessons for the year.
-They also go towards hall hire for lessons, cd costs from Physi headquarters, newsletters printed, awards/stickers and other small costs that add up week to week.
+They also go towards hall hire for lessons, music costs from Physie headquarters, newsletters printed, awards/stickers and other small costs that add up week to week.

 Yearly class fees are as follows:

-Alternatively, you can pay your yearly fees by breaking it into 3 term payments.
+Alternatively, you can pay your yearly fees by breaking it into 4 term payments.
 In doing this, you will cover the entire year’s fees.
-This frees up the fourth term for individual leotards, ballet shoes for competition and second lessons brought in around August.
+Please keep in mind that this covers ONE lesson per week, additional classes will cost an additional $7 per class.